East High School (Tennessee): Curriculum

 East High School offers vocational education focusing on transportation in addition to traditional STEM careers.
 The aviation elective course prepares students for drone license and private pilot license exams.
 East also has audio-visual production course.

 Athletics

 East has numerous sports varsity teams, including baseball/softball, basketball, cross country/track, football, golf, soccer, tennis, volleyball, and wrestling.
 The basketball team won three consecutive state titles between 2016 and 2018 under Penny Hardaway, before he began coaching for the University of Memphis.
-In September 2022, East High was fined nearly $15,000 by the TSSAA and stripped of 2018-19 post-season titles after Hardaway was found to have violated recruiting rules in bringing James Wiseman to East High from Nashville.
+In September 2022, East High was fined nearly $15,000 by the TSSAA and stripped of its 2018-19 post-season titles after Hardaway was found to have violated recruiting rules in bringing James Wiseman to East from Nashville.